Students who need to take a leave for a physical or psychological illness should refer to the Medical Leave section for information and instructions.

 To return, please notify Dean Huff by March 1 for a summer semester return, May 1 for a fall semester return and October 1 for a January return.

-Students who are granted authorized Incompletes in the last semester before their Voluntary Leave will be expected to complete the work before their return to campus.
+Students who are granted authorized Incompletes in the last semester before their Personal Leave will be expected to complete the work before their return to campus.
 If the work is not completed within a year, the grade will convert to an F. Due dates of incomplete work should be determined in consultation with the relevant professors.

 It is vital that students direct all financial aid questions to the Journalism Office of Admissions and Financial Aid.
 A student who is out of school for more than a semester may be required to begin loan repayments.
 Therefore, it is important to schedule an exit interview with Journalism Financial Aid to discuss the options for a particular loan before leaving.
 A student who defaults on a loan will be unable to receive any further aid until appropriate payments are made.
 A student who owes money to Columbia will not be able to register for classes; it is the student's responsibility to be aware of any debts that could prevent registration.

-It is expected that students will remove themselves from the Columbia community and not spend time on campus during a voluntary leave.
+It is expected that students will remove themselves from the Columbia community and not spend time on campus during a personal leave.
 A student on leave may not use University facilities, including libraries, housing, the fitness center, health services, the student center, nor receive financial aid.
 University housing must be vacated promptly by students on leave.